hktonylee/json-migration/README.md

     }
     ```

-* It can prevent the new config from inheriting old value.
+* It can prevent the new json from inheriting old value.

 	```javascript
 	{